- Why was the Notice issued?

 How do I get relief?

+The Deadline to submit a claim was April 21, 2020.
+All Settlement Payments to Authorized Claimants have been distributed, and Pursuant to the Court's June 24, 2021 Order re Completion of Settlement Administration the Settlement is no longer active.
 If you are a Policyowner of a Class Policy in the Lapsed/Alive Population, or a Policyowner or designated beneficiary of record of a Class Policy in the Lapsed/Deceased Population, and want to receive Settlement relief, you must complete and submit a Claim Form and any other required documentation, by April 21, 2020.
 Claim Forms can be found and submitted online, or you may receive and submit a Claim Form in the mail.
-To submit a Claim Form, you may file online by going to the Submit a Claim page of this website.
-To file by mail, download a copy of the Claim Forms here, or call toll-free 1-855-915-0909, to request a Claim Form package be sent to you.

 The Claims Administrator will evaluate and determine the status of your Claim based on the terms of the Settlement Agreement.